 - Enhance the performance of primers, foundations, and powders

-In short, great makeup starts with great skin and a great skincare routine before application makes all the difference.
+In short, great makeup starts with well-prepared skin and a skincare routine before application makes all the difference.

 How to Prep Your Skin for Makeup